Abraham Maslow

 Human needs as identified by Maslow:

-The first four levels are known as Deficit needs or D-needs.
-This means that if you do not have enough of one of those four needs, you will have the feeling that you need to get it.
-But when you do get them, then you feel content.
-These needs alone are not motivating.[4]
+The first four levels are known as deficit needs or D-needs.
+This means that if there are not enough of one of those four needs, there will be a need to get it.
+Getting them brings a feeling of contentment.
+These needs alone are not motivating.[5]

 Maslow wrote that there are certain conditions that must be fulfilled in order for the basic needs to be satisfied.
 For example, freedom of speech, freedom to express oneself, and freedom to seek new information[46] are a few of the prerequisites.
 Any blockages of these freedoms could prevent the satisfaction of the basic needs.

-Maslow's Hierarchy is used in higher education for advising students and student retention[46] as well as a key concept in student development.[47]
-Maslow's Hierarchy has been subject to internet memes over the past few years, specifically looking at the modern integration of technology in our lives and humorously suggesting that Wi-Fi was among the most basic of human needs.
+Maslow's hierarchy is used in higher education for advising students and for student retention[47] as well as a key concept in student development.[48]
+Maslow's hierarchy has been subject to internet memes over the past few years, specifically looking at the modern integration of technology in people's lives and humorously suggesting that Wi-Fi was among the most basic of human needs.

 Self-actualizing people tend to focus on problems outside themselves; have a clear sense of what is true and what is false; are spontaneous and creative; and are not bound too strictly by social conventions.